 If you’ve lived in your home for more than five years chances are you can easily spot pockets of clutter and chaos in the nooks and crannies of your living space.
 It’s only natural for your things to accumulate at a mysterious rate and fill in any available closet and corner available.
-It takes a conscious effort to tame household clutter.
+It takes a conscious effort to declutter your home.
 The first step is to identify exactly what constitutes clutter.

 Paper clutter accounts for a huge portion of the useless debris in many homes.
 Unread mail, mail you intend to look at when you have more time, aging magazines, children’s schoolwork, newspapers and office paperwork account for a large part of the clutter in most homes.
 Unless you can adopt a habit of dealing with each piece of paper the first time you touch it by filing, responding or discarding, it will continue to take up residence on counter tops, in closets and in your filing system.